-Central government may offer local areas of particular concern an enhanced response package to help limit increases in transmission.
-The Government will review its approach for enhanced response in local areas before the country moves to Step 4.
-Where these areas are offered such a package, admission authorities selective testing in those areas should continue to operate tests to include the protective measures within paragraphs 39-42 of this guidance.
-If they are not in these areas, admission authorities should undertake a risk assessment and decide, on that basis, whether to continue with the protective measures.
-Admission authorities should also operate tests with the protective measures in this guidance in place when advised to do so by local authorities, directors of public health (DsPH) and PHE health protection teams (HPTs as part of their outbreak management responsibilities.
+Admission authorities should undertake a risk assessment and decide, on the basis of that risk assessment, whether to continue with the protective measures in this guidance.
+They should also operate tests with the protective measures in place when advised to do so by local authorities, directors of public health and PHE health protection teams as part of their outbreak management responsibilities.